top of page

 GB_HeaderLogo_A.png

 • Public.
 The general public demands that we be a well-run organization or have a great impact (however they may define these).
 At the same time, we have an obligation to build awareness for our organization to advocate for important mission-related issues.
-We invite the public into our work so that they can become involved and join one of the closer stakeholder groups in our orbit.

 • Compliance and Rating Agencies.
 Another demand that hopefully will not take much of your time is ensuring that compliance with government contracts or the rating agencies that assign us stars (which in full transparency I never considered a marker of success) do affect our public presence and, in the case of compliance, our cash flow.